Cubs vs. Royals Player Props Betting Odds

-You can find player prop bet odds for Nico Hoerner, Bobby Witt Jr. and others on the Chicago Cubs and Kansas City Royals before their matchup at 2:20 PM ET on Friday at Wrigley Field.
+Player prop betting options for Nico Hoerner, Bobby Witt Jr. and others are available in the Chicago Cubs-Kansas City Royals matchup at Wrigley Field on Saturday, starting at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!